samjulien/blog/_posts/2018-06-28-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 aws_secret_access_key = kuNgBlgz...xsBl
 ```

-Make sure you replace `AKIR...WDNA` and `kuNgBlgz...xsBl` with your own credentials and that you replace `auth0` with a meaningful profile name.
+Just make sure you replace `AKIR...WDNA` and `kuNgBlgz...xsBl` with your own credentials and that you replace `auth0` with a meaningful profile name.

 In case you need more info about this topic, [you can check the official Claudia.js docs](https://claudiajs.com/tutorials/installing.html#configuring-access-credentials) or you can [get in touch in the comments section down here](#disqus_thread).